Spanx's bestselling moto-style leggings are half off for one day only - CNN Underscored

-These leggings are designed with wicking fabric, which makes them great for yoga, pilates, running or — if we’re being honest — hanging out on the couch.
-They come in three colors to match your go-to tops and hoodies: very black, as well as two new shades, bordeaux and navy.
+These leggings are designed with wicking fabric, which makes them great for yoga, Pilates, running or — if we’re being honest — hanging out on the couch.
+They come in three colors to match your go-to tops and hoodies: Very Black, and two new shades, Wine and Indigo Sky.

 Just be sure to scoop up your size — they come in XS to 1X — and color before this flash sale is over.